cgraamans/sockey/README.md

 In this context sock is the incomming socket designation (string), the controller is the path to the controller's file relative to the controller directory.

-_NOTE:_ Do not remove the auth designation if you intend to use the authorization module.
-If you're looking for sockey without an auth module there is the separate [sockey-core project](https://github.com/cgraamans/sockey-core)
+_NOTE:_ If you're looking for sockey without an auth module there is the separate [sockey-core project](https://github.com/cgraamans/sockey-core)

 ### Step 2: Create a controller